lmn4121/Kaggle-Project/README.md

 #### Data Visualization

 ![](pairplot.png)
-* Thus grid compares the success/failure for the metastatic cancer diagnosis within 90 days for each feature.
+* This grid compares the success/failure for the metastatic cancer diagnosis within 90 days for each feature.
   * From this grid, it appears that 'metastatic_cancer_diagnosis_code', 'breast_cancer_diagnosis_code', 'breast_cancer_diagnosis_desc' are the best features for separating success from failure for the target feature.

 ### Problem Formulation